 In your acceptance letter, you were provided with information regarding payment of the seat deposit.
 Paying this deposit will hold a place for you in our program for up to one calendar year from the date of matriculation included in your admission letter.
 Please be sure to make this payment by the due date.
 Once you start the program, this deposit will be released to your student account to go towards tuition, books, etc.

-ONLINE PROGRAM: If you have been accepted to the online program, meaning you live more than fifty (50) miles from a campus of Nova Southeastern University, your orientation is scheduled for the weekend of April 26 - 28, 2019, in Fort Lauderdale, Florida
+ONLINE PROGRAM: If you have been accepted to the online program, meaning you live more than fifty (50) miles from a campus of Nova Southeastern University, your orientation is scheduled for the weekend of August 7-9, 2020.
+The event will be held virtually.

-ON-CAMPUS PROGRAM: If you have been accepted to an on-campus program, meaning you live within fifty (50) miles from a campus of Nova Southeastern University your orientation is scheduled for the weekend of April 26 - 28, 2019, in Fort Lauderdale, Florida
+ON-CAMPUS PROGRAM: If you have been accepted to an on-campus program, meaning you live within fifty (50) miles from a campus of Nova Southeastern University, your orientation is scheduled for the weekend of August 14-16, 2020.
+The event will be held virtually.

 - LODGING AND TRANSPORTATION